 Depending on the data source on the extraction side, this information may be needed or required when applying to heterogeneous or batch targets.
+Oracle, for example, includes this information automatically.
 On MySQL, the column name and primary key information must be separately updated within the THL using filters.